Contrast Medium (Contrast)

 Author: Courtney Misher, MPH, BS R.T.(T)

-Contrast allows your provider to better see what is happening inside your body during an imaging exam.
-Imaging exams that can be done with contrast are x-ray, computed tomography (CT), ultrasound, magnetic resonance (MRI), and fluoroscopy.
-Contrast, often called dye, does not actually dye your organs or blood vessels.
-The contrast moves through your body during your imaging test and then is removed from your body through your urine and stool.
+Contrast (also called dye) lets your provider see what is happening inside your body during an imaging exam.
+Imaging exams that can be done with contrast are X-ray, computed tomography (CT), ultrasound, magnetic resonance (MRI), and fluoroscopy.
+Contrast does not actually dye your organs or blood vessels.
+The contrast moves through your body during your imaging test and then leaves your body through your urine and stool.

 How is contrast given?